fawiyogo001/Data-Science-Portfolio-Python/Titanic Survival Analysis/README.md

 ## Overview

-This project uses data about Titanic tragedy, which happened on 14 April 1912, to explore the passengers survivability based on the data.
+This project uses data about Titanic tragedy, which happened on 14 April 1912, to explore the passengers' survival based on the data.

 **Source**: *https://www.kaggle.com/c/titanic/data*